-9.1 PHASING
+9.1 Phasing

-- 1. Limited development may be approved, at the discretion of the RM of Stanley Council, until a community wastewater system is operational and servicing the Reinfeld Planning Area. - 2.
+- Limited development may be approved, at the discretion of the RM of Stanley Council, until a community wastewater system is operational and servicing the Reinfeld Planning Area.
+Development may be delayed and/or restricted if water distribution and treatment from the PVWC is not in place to accommodate new development. - 2.
 Phasing of development in the Reinfeld Planning Area will generally be driven by market conditions and should generally proceed in a cost-effective and incremental manner that extends from the Reinfeld community's existing footprint. - 3.
 Developers and utility companies may be required to negotiate the registration of rights-of-way and easements on lands owned by others in order to facilitate the orderly and sequential phasing of development.

-9.2 SUBDIVISION
+9.2 Subdivision

 - 1. Subdivision proposals must generally conform with the goals, objectives, and policies of the Reinfeld Secondary Plan. - 2.
-Subdivision proposals shall be reviewed and approved by the RM of Stanley Council and MSTW Planning District, who may request conditions of subdivisional approval to implement the policies in this Secondary Plan.
+Subdivision proposals shall be reviewed and approved by the RM of Stanley Council and Approving Authority, who may request conditions for subdivisional approval to implement the policies in this Secondary Plan.

-9.3 CONCEPT PLANS
+9.3 Concept Plans

-- 1. A Concept Plan may be requested by the RM of Stanley as part of an application for development or subdivision.
+- A Concept Plan may be requested by the RM of Stanley as part of an application for development or subdivision.
 The concept plan may be used to ensure the application is compatible with adjacent developments and consistent with policies in this Secondary Plan and the RM of Stanley Zoning By-law.
 The concept plan can deal with any manners related to: - a.
 The Reinfeld Secondary Plan and its goals and objectives; - b.
 Subdivision, design, building standards, or other land use and development matters; - c.
 Road and access plan that illustrates how the proposed development will connect to other local and collector roads within and outside of the Reinfeld Planning Area; - d.
 Parks and open space within the proposed development and related improvements; - e.
-Trail and active transportation plan that illustrates how proposed development will connect to existing active connections and promote the proposed community trail system; and f.
+Trail and active transportation plan that illustrates how proposed development will connect to existing active connections and promote the proposed community trail system; and - f.
 Water, wastewater and stormwater drainage, including preliminary drainage plans that align with the Reinfeld Master Drainage Plan.

-9.4 ZONING BY-LAW
+9.4 Zoning By-law